Flag of Sri Lanka: Symbolism

+According to the Buddhist Mahavamsa chronicle, the Sinhala Buddhists are descended from Prince Vijaya, whose father Sinhabahu was the son of a lion and a human princess.
+This myth is reflected in the national flag, with its lion symbolizing the Sinhala race.

 The national flag of Sri Lanka represents the country and its heritage as a rallying device.
 Most symbols in the flag have been given distinctive meanings.

 Colours

 The colors of the national flag are specified in the document "SLS 1: 2020: Specification for the National Flag of the Democratic Socialist Republic of Sri Lanka".